tsolakisgeo/DHAW2023/_syllabus/2-textual_markup_html_and_xml.md

 - Remember to add a README file.

-- Click "Add file" and "Create new file"
+- Click `Add file` and `Create new file`.

-- You will get a field `"Name your file"`.
-Type there `"1/firstassignment.md"` (notice that I have a front slash immediately  followed by the file name.
+- You will get a field `Name your file`.
+Type there `1/firstassignment.md` (notice that I have a front slash immediately  followed by the file name.
 In this way I will create a folder and inside that folder I will create the file firstassignment.md)

 - Press `Commit changes...` and again `Commit changes`